DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/README.md

 > [!NOTE]
 > * We have two quick hack to load that data quicker, follow [this video](https://www.youtube.com/watch?v=Mork172sK_c&list=PLaNLNpjZpzwgneiI-Gl8df8GCsPYp_6Bs) for option 1 or check instructions in [week3/extras](../03-data-warehouse/extras) for option 2
+> * option 1 being ingesting from GCP BigQuery public datasets of nyc taxi data
+> * option 2 is the `web_to_gcs` script - see notes below on my preferences

 ## Setting up your environment